-- Loosen the four bolts on the front of the slide plate with a 1-1/8" wrench.
+- Loosen the four bolts on the front of the slide plate (Figure 13) with a 1-1/8" wrench.
 Slide plate up or down to achieve the desired height of the cutting head.
 Firmly tighten all four bolts when finished. - A low setting orients the slide plate approximately 1" (2.5 cm) off the floor.
 This is for normal removal of most materials. - A high setting orients the slide plate approximately 6" (15 cm) off the floor.
 This is for re-scraping glue and some thin-soft coatings.

-Slide Plate Settings
+Settings

-While the hydraulic slide plate can be adjusted to multiple positions, there are two basic slide plate settings:
+While the hydraulic slide plate can be adjusted to multiple positions there are two basic slide plate settings.

-- Low Setting (Figure 17): the hydraulic slide plate is positioned 1" off the floor.
+- Low Setting: The hydraulic slide plate is positioned 1" (2.5 cm) off the floor.
 This setting is most commonly used during initial scraping or removal applications; such as carpet, VCT, ceramic tile and wood flooring.
-Note: The "low" setting on older model hydraulic slide plates may stop the plate within one to two inches of the floors surface. - High Setting (Figure 17.1): the hydraulic slide plate is positioned 6" off the floor or in most cases flush with the bottom of the slide plate channel guide.
+(Note: The "low" setting on older model hydraulic slide plates may stop the plate within one to two inches of the floors surface.) - High Setting: The hydraulic slide plate is positioned 6" (15 cm) off the floor or in most cases flush with the bottom of the slide plate channel guide.
 This setting is most often used for re-scraping glues, mastics, thin sets and soft coating.